write-you-a-scheme-v2/scheme/docs/00_overview.md

 for a more comprehensive guide.
 I want this to be a community project, so if you have improvements, please contact me over github or on twitter (@wespiser).
 Ive had to balance language features, tutorial breadth, and level of complexity to provide beginners with a robust implementation they will not take long to understand, if you have any ideas on how I can better meet these goals, please let me know!
+I am an advocate of open source languages, although it is possible to use our Scheme to build a vendor-specific language, [this](https://www.stickyminds.com/article/hey-vendors-give-us-real-scripting-languages?page=0%2C0) article spells out why that is a bad idea.
+However, If your company needs a DSL, feel free to use and improve the final product, we're building together, the rest is up to you.

 ## Why Lisp ?
 Although the majority of modern programming follows C/Algo style semantics, Lisp